For information 410.787.4000

-Quality at BWMC
+Quality at UM BWMC

-Baltimore Washington Medical Center is committed to providing you and your family great care at all times.
+University of Maryland Baltimore Washington Medical Center is committed to providing you and your family great care at all times.
 Because we believe it's important to inform you about the treatment you'd be receiving here, we have provided links to various Web sites that routinely provide information to consumers about the quality of care in hospitals.

-If you have a question, concern or suggestion about your care at BWMC, please call our Quality Improvement Department at 410-787-4730.
+If you have a question, concern or suggestion about your care at UM BWMC, please call our Quality Improvement Department at 410-787-4730.

 Please note that the mandatory data reported to each of these sites may be different, resulting in different scores and ratings, and may measure different time periods.

-August 2012: Baltimore Washington Medical Center has received the American College of Cardiology Foundation's NCDR ACTION Registry–GWTG Platinum Performance Achievement Award for 2012 – one of only 164 hospitals nationwide to do so.
-The award recognizes BWMC's commitment and success in implementing a higher standard of care for heart attack patients, and signifies that the medical has reached an aggressive goal of treating these patients to standard levels of care as outlined by the American College of Cardiology/American Heart Association clinical guidelines and recommendations.
+August 2012: UM Baltimore Washington Medical Center received the American College of Cardiology Foundation's NCDR ACTION Registry–GWTG Platinum Performance Achievement Award for 2012 – one of only 164 hospitals nationwide to do so.
+The award recognizes UM BWMC's commitment and success in implementing a higher standard of care for heart attack patients, and signifies that the medical center has reached an aggressive goal of treating these patients to standard levels of care as outlined by the American College of Cardiology/American Heart Association clinical guidelines and recommendations.

-March 2010: Baltimore Washington Medical Center has been designated by CareFirst BlueCross BlueShield (CareFirst) as a Blue Distinction Center for Spine Surgery and a Blue Distinction Center for Knee and Hip Replacement.
+March 2010: UM Baltimore Washington Medical Center was been designated by CareFirst BlueCross BlueShield (CareFirst) as a Blue Distinction Center for Spine Surgery and a Blue Distinction Center for Knee and Hip Replacement.
 The distinctions are awarded by the Blue Cross and Blue Shield companies to medical facilities that have demonstrated expertise in delivering quality healthcare in several areas including spine surgery and knee and hip replacement.
-BWMC is one of 14 hospitals out of 52 in Maryland to earn the hip and knee distinction and one of 11 in the State to receive the spine surgery distinction.
+UM BWMC is one of 14 hospitals out of 52 in Maryland to earn the hip and knee distinction and one of 11 in the State to receive the spine surgery distinction.

 In its 74th year, CareFirst, an independent licensee of the Blue Cross and Blue Shield Association, is a not-for-profit health care organization which, through its affiliates and subsidiaries, offers a comprehensive portfolio of health insurance products and administrative services to 3.4 million individuals and groups in Maryland, the District of Columbia and Northern Virginia.
 Through its CareFirst Commitment initiative and other public mission activities, CareFirst supports efforts to increase the accessibility, affordability, safety and quality of health care throughout its market areas.